kubernetes/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

 to customize the behavior of your scheduler implementation.
 This configuration has been passed to the `kube-scheduler` during initialization with the `--config` option.
 The `my-scheduler-config` ConfigMap stores the configuration file.
 The Pod of the`my-scheduler` Deployment mounts the `my-scheduler-config` ConfigMap as a volume.

-In the aforementioned Scheduler Configuration, your scheduler implementation has been represented via a [KubeSchedulerProfile](/docs/reference/config-api/kube-scheduler-config.v1beta2/#kubescheduler-config-k8s-io-v1beta2-KubeSchedulerProfile).
+In the aforementioned Scheduler Configuration, your scheduler implementation is represented via a [KubeSchedulerProfile](/docs/reference/config-api/kube-scheduler-config.v1beta2/#kubescheduler-config-k8s-io-v1beta2-KubeSchedulerProfile).
-An important thing to note here is that the name of the scheduler specified via `schedulerName` field of the defined `KubeSchedulerProfile`, should be unique among all schedulers running in the cluster.
-This is the name that is matched against the value of the optional `spec.schedulerName` on pods, to determine whether this scheduler is responsible for scheduling a particular pod.
+{{< note >}}
+To determine if a scheduler is responsible for scheduling a specific Pod, the `spec.schedulerName` field in a PodTemplate or Pod manifest must match the `schedulerName` field of the `KubeSchedulerProfile`.
+All schedulers running in the cluster must have unique names.
+{{< /note >}}

-Also, note that we created a dedicated service account `my-scheduler` and bound the cluster role `system:kube-scheduler` to it so that it can acquire the same privileges as `kube-scheduler`.
+Also, note that you create a dedicated service account `my-scheduler` and bind the ClusterRole `system:kube-scheduler` to it so that it can acquire the same privileges as `kube-scheduler`.

 Please see the